 The following itinerary describes daily activities which may change or be rotated and/or modified in order to accommodate alterations in opening hours, road conditions, weather conditions, flight or ferry schedules etc. Participants will receive a final itinerary together with their tour documents prior to departure.
-The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch (on several days this will be a boxed lunch) and D=dinners.
+The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch (on several days this will be a packed lunch provided by the hotel) and D=dinner.

 Edinburgh - 2 nights

 - Transfer from Edinburgh Airport for participants arriving on the ‘ASA designated’ flight

 - Welcome Meeting

 - Welcome Dinner at the Agua Restaurant & Bar

 Our tour commences in Edinburgh, Scotland’s capital, located on the southern shore of Firth of Forth.
 Travellers taking the ASA ‘designated’ flight are scheduled to arrive at Edinburgh Airport in the early morning.
 On arrival we will be met by our private coach and transfer to our hotel, located in the heart of the Old Town.
 Note: if you are not arriving on the ASA ‘designated’ flight you will be required to make your own way to The Apex City of Edinburgh Hotel, or you may wish to contact ASA to arrange a private transfer.

 Following a welcome meeting we dine together at the hotel’s Agua Restaurant.
 (Overnight Edinburgh) D

 Day 2: Tuesday 2 June, Edinburgh